-By assigning codes to appropriate document segments, you be able to find segments that relate to a certain theme.
-This finding of coded segments, also known as retrieval, requires only that you have created codes and assigned them to those document segments.
-After you have assigned codes to the document segments, you will be able to call up all segments that were coded with the same code.
+After you have assigned codes to document segments, you will be able to call up all segments that were coded with the same code.
 MAXQDA offers various ways to do this retrieval, but it is all based on activation of documents and codes.

 The retrieval principle in MAXQDA is very simple:

 First the documents: All documents and document groups are listed in the “Document System”.
 The starting point, then, is an inactivated document.
 The current state of the activation can be recognized by the color of the document name and the document symbol: Activated documents are displayed in red and the grey circle in front of them changes to a red arrow.

-As soon as at least one document is activated in a document group, a red arrow will also appear in front of the document group symbol:
+As soon as at least one document is activated in a document group, a red arrow also appears in front of the document group symbol:

-A simple way to activate documents, similar to selecting files in Windows Explorer or Mac Finder, is to hold down the Ctrl key (Windows) or cmd key (Mac) and to click on the required document, document group, or document set with the left mouse key.
-An entire document group or all project documents can also be activated in this way.
+Similar to selecting files in Windows Explorer or Mac Finder, you can also hold down the Ctrl key (Windows) or ⌘ key (macOS) and click on the required document, document group, or document set with the left mouse key.

 The status bar at the bottom of the MAXQDA window gives you information about the number of activated documents, activated codes, and the number of document segments that are being called up based on those activations.